MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@wortelEvolutionaryPressuresMicrobial2016.md

 >
 > #### #RegulationImageProject
 >
->  This work might be related with the discrete aspect of the regullation image spectrum we are seen.
+>  This work might be related with the discrete aspect of the regulation image spectrum we are seen at [[RegulationImageMC_2024]].
->  - Cite this wrk in the proper context
+>  - Cite this work in the proper context
 >
 > #Target/Jose #Referee/Jose
 > `2024:10:28-09:14:43`